 The Onyx™ platform was released to the world on October 1 this year and is poised to change the game for industries from pharmaceuticals to applied materials.
 It is a CRISPR-mediated, fully-automated digital genome engineering platform that will enable researchers to engineer microbial libraries containing the full breadth and scope of possible edit types, all on their own lab benches.
 The platform includes software, consumables, instrument, and assays so the scientist can immediately start on their experiments.

-“All we want is for [our customers] to bring their creativity to the table without worrying about optimizing technology.
+“All we want is for to bring their creativity to the table without worrying about optimizing technology.
 What is limiting anybody now is just creativity.”